avinassh/brave-browser-hardening/README.md

 - [ ] [DRAWN APART : A Device Identification Technique based on Remote GPU Fingerprinting](https://orenlab.sise.bgu.ac.il/p/DrawnApart), pretty much every Browser is affected by the new attack.
 - [ ] [There is currently no master password available for saved passwords](https://github.com/brave/brave-browser/issues/20794), which can lead to security and privacy related issues.
 - [x] [navigator.connection attribute](https://github.com/brave/brave-browser/issues/20122) - Fixed with 1.35.100, the [leakage got fixed with 1.35.101](https://github.com/brave/brave-browser/issues/20499).
+- [x] Some [AV products using and inspecting your camera and your lockscreen](https://support.kaspersky.com/15408#cameras) - This is a wontfix because this is how AVs and their security features work.
+You manually need to allow Brave to use the camera permission or block/allow the AV to use/not it.

 ----------------------------------------------------------